 What is the Union Scholar Program?

-The Union College Scholars Program aims to enhance the undergraduate experience by offering selected students an opportunity to take more classes and smaller, more intensive classes.
+The Union College Scholars Program is a rigorous academic program offered to a select group of outstanding incoming students.
 The Program also offers a range of social and intellectual activities and events throughout the year.

-Union Scholars carry an extra course in at least two of their four years at no extra cost.
-In addition, they enroll in a special Scholars Inquiry Seminar first term and a Scholars Research Seminar second or third term of their first year.
-During sophomore year, they do a one- or two-term independent study with a professor of their choice.
-In addition, they are strongly encouraged to take the Scholars Colloquium in the senior year.
+Union Scholars enroll in a special First Year Inquiry Seminar and a Scholars Research Seminar during their first year on campus.
+During sophomore year, they complete a one- or two-term independent study with a professor of their choice.

 Students who complete the program successfully will receive a “Union Scholar” designation on their transcripts.

-More details can be found on the Requirements and Expectations page.
+More details can be found on the Scholars Program Requirements page.

 What is the Seward Fellows Program?